govau/notify-client-java/DOCUMENTATION.md

 1. Sign into your GOV.UK Notify account.
 1. Go to __Settings__.
-1. Check that you are in the correct service.
-If you are not, select __Switch service__ in the top right corner of the screen and select the correct one.
+1. If you are not in the correct service, select __Switch service__ in the top right corner of the screen and select the correct one.
 1. Go to the __Text Messages__ section and select __Manage__ on the "Text Message sender" row.
 1. You can do one of the following:
   - copy the ID of the sender you want to use and paste it into the method